Rotational component spaces for infinite-type translation surfaces: Examples

 For $\epsilon'$ small enough, the linear approach $[\gamma]$ starting in the lower right corner $A_1$ and going left toward $A_2$ is not contained in $F$.
 On the other hand, given a point $\gamma(t)$ and an $r \in (0,t)$, there exists an $n\in \mathbb{N}$ such that the line segment $A_0 A_n$ in \autoref{fig:stack_of_boxes} has length less than $\min\{\frac{r}{2}, \epsilon'\}$.
 Let $\theta>0$ be sufficiently small, then the linear approach $[\gamma^\theta]$ starting at $A_n$ in the direction of $\pi-\theta$ lies in $B(\gamma, t, r)$.
 As $\theta$ decreases, $[\gamma^\theta]$ converges to a point in $F$.
 This shows that any open set containing $F$ has non-empty intersection with any open set containing $[\gamma]$. \end{proof} \end{prop}

-Before investigating more systematically surfaces with finite spaces of rotational components in \autoref{sec:finite_top}, we now look at examples of surfaces $(X, \mathcal{A})$ with singularities~$\sigma$ for which $\LT(\sigma)$ is infinite.
+Before investigating more systematically translation surfaces with finite spaces of rotational components in \autoref{sec:finite_top}, we now look at examples of translation surfaces $(X, \mathcal{A})$ with singularities~$\sigma$ for which $\LT(\sigma)$ is infinite.
 The first is from \cite{chamanara2004affine} and is often called the baker's map surface.
-The number of finite and infinite length rotational components was described in \cite{bowman_valdez2013wild}.
+The number of rotational components of finite and of infinite length was described in \cite{bowman_valdez2013wild}.
 We add a description of the topology of the space $\LT(\sigma)$ to that discussion.

 \begin{exa}[Chamanara surface] Consider a square where the sides are split in segments and glued crosswise: The right half of the top is glued to the left half of the bottom, the right half of the remaining part of the top is again glued to the left half of the remaining part of the bottom, and so on as in \autoref{fig:chamanara_surface}.
 The same kind of gluing is also performed at the right side and the left side of the square.